 Bhante Sujatha says the most important thing he learned at the monastery was “how to get along successfully with other people anywhere in the world.”
 As a result of the rigorous training he completed in the monastery, he believes it is “much easier to handle other people (and their various issues and personalities) when you’ve learned how to handle your own.”

-Following his graduation, Bhante Sujatha served as a teacher at Subodharama for 2 years.
+Following graduation, Bhante Sujatha served as a teacher at Subodharama for 2 years.
 In 1993, he left Sri Lanka for Brisbane, Australia, where he taught meditation and Buddhism at the Sri Lankarama Buddhist Monastery.
 Four years later, he was asked by one of his former teachers, the Venerable Mudtha Thero, to join him in the United States.
 Bhante Sujatha accepted the invitation and soon relocated to the Midwest, where he helped establish the Great Lakes Buddhist Vihara in Southfield, Michigan.

 At this point, Bhante Sujatha began sending out exploratory emails and got in touch with several of the Unitarian Churches in the US.
 In particular, he began communicating with the Congregational Unitarian Church of Woodstock, who invited him to visit McHenry County.
-When he came to visit IL, Sujatha also toured McHenry County College and said he felt “really good and happy” there.
-He decided McHenry County was a good place for him to be, and moved here not long afterwards.
+When he came to visit Illinois, Sujatha also toured McHenry County College and said he felt “really good and happy” there.
+He decided McHenry County was a good place for him to be, and moved there not long afterwards.

 Bhante Sujatha says that he “believes in change, rather than tradition,” particularly when dealing with life in our fast-paced Western society.
-His approach to teaching is easy-going rather than dogmatic, and he makes every attempt to explain things to an American audience so that even absolute beginners can understand how to practice meditation, and how to apply the spiritual teachings to their own daily lives.
+His approach to teaching is easy-going rather than dogmatic, and he makes every attempt to explain things to his American audience so that even absolute beginners can understand how to practice meditation, and how to apply the spiritual teachings to their own daily lives.

 “I hope to help people here by teaching them to see their jobs and work as a form of spiritual practice,” he says.
 “Then they can learn to enjoy whatever they are doing in the moment, instead of always worrying about the future or the past.
 That’s the most important thing.”